samatisz/SamAndWhichSammies/README.md

 Follow these steps to get your application running within IntelliJ IDEA:

 1. Open IntelliJ IDEA.
 2. Select "Open" and navigate to the directory where you cloned or downloaded the project.
-(File name: FinancialTracker)
+(File name: SamAndWhichSammies)
 3. After the project opens, wait for IntelliJ to index the files and set up the project.
 4. Find the main method within the `Program class` that holds the main method.
 5. Click on the green arrow next to the bug logo at the top of the screen to run the program.